haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ncores=8
 {% endhighlight %}

-Parameter `mode` defines how this workflow will be executed.
-In this case it will run locally, on your machine, using 8 CPUs (feel free to change this value).
+The parameter `mode` defines how this workflow will be executed.
+In this case, it will run locally, on your machine, using 8 CPUs (feel free to change this value).
 You can find out about other modes [link?](here). #todo

 To start the docking you need to **activate your haddock3 environment**, then navigate to the folder with the configuration file `workflow/protein-dna-basic.cfg`, and type: type one of the following: